ParkerM/close-tabs-to-left/README.md

 Firefox extension that adds "Close Tabs to the Left" context menu entry.

+# ⚠ Notice:
+As a result of "Close Tabs to the Left" becoming standard functionality in Firefox version 88, this extension will be restricted to Firefox versions 87 and below.

 ## Building
 See [package.json](./package.json) for more info on the yarn scripts mentioned here.